 Suddenly, cats were not the indifferent cuddly fur balls we thought they were.

-A new study out of Duke University, however, is putting the brakes on the Internet's overblown fears that T. gondii can irrevocably alter human behavior.
-The researchers, studying nearly 900 New Zealanders (28 percent of them infected with T. gonddi) found little evidence of a connection between the parasite and an increase in brain disorders.
+In a February 2016 study out of Duke University, researchers studied nearly 900 New Zealanders (28 percent of them infected with T. gonddi) found little evidence of a connection between the parasite and an increase in brain disorders.

 "Our results suggest that a positive test for T. gondii antibodies does not result in increased susceptibility to neuropsychiatric disorders, poor impulse control or impaired neurocognitive ability," the team conclude in the study, published in PLoS ONE.
 "This is, to our knowledge, the most comprehensive assessment of the possible link between T. gondii infection and a variety of impairments in a single cohort."